migo-IQ-Inc/NaviServer/README.md

 `startUDP(room, host, port)`

 Any unspecified fields are set to default values.
-Note that the default host/port currently only works for local Navisens employees.
+Note that the default host/port should not be used for release builds, as they may become unreliable if overloaded by developers testing.

 **Changing server room**